f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       "enabled": true
   }

 The chassis partition will have a default username/password of admin/admin.
-When using the GUI you would be prompted on first login to change the password.
+When using the webUI you would be prompted on first login to change the password.
 To do this via the API use the following API call:

 .. code-block:: bash